beynar/svelte-rpc/README.md

 ## Caveats

 - Use only POST request from the client.
-- Use FormData to send request from the client (don't worry, you still use plain javascript object, svelte-rpc will handle the conversion under the hood).
-But if the procedure receive a json object, it will handle it as is whatsoever.
+- Use FormData to send request from the client (don't worry, you still use plain javascript object, svelte-rpc use ampliform to handle the conversion under the hood).
+But if the procedure receive a json object from a server call, it will handle it as is whatsoever.
 - No subscriptions

 ## Install